Cost: between £65 and £88 – Shop around!!

-I seriously recommend the Waxmate XL applicator which is around £4 to make the task simple.
-I used AF top microfiber cloth to get this result, but I suspect any premium microfiber cloth will do the job as well.
+I used AF’s top microfiber cloth to get this result, but I suspect any premium microfiber cloth will do the job as well.
 I didn’t think that the Meguiar’s Ultimate would be beaten to be honest, but in a way it has.
-But this wax will not last as long as some other waxes.
+However this wax will not last anywhere near as long as some other waxes.
 Even AF say this is for looks more than longevity.
-If you are showing a car and want to see wet paint then this is the way to go, but you will be doing it often.
-If you want longevity then try a more robust wax.
+If you are showing a car and want to see wet paint gloss then this is one way to go about it, but you will be doing it often.
+If you want longevity then try a more robust wax as a trade off.

 For me waxing my car is a pleasure and I enjoy it, so repeated applications may not be ideal for a daily driver.
 So the choice is simple, looks or longevity.
-That choice 8s yours, but I have never let a wax go anywhere near the recommended time before reapplication, so for me it’s not a problem.
+That choice is yours of course, but I have never let a wax go anywhere near the recommended time before reapplication, so for me longevity is not a problem.

 I want the best looks I can get.
-I think I have found it.
 Is there anything better?
-Maybe if you spend stupid money on waxes I will have to find, but i don’t think I will look to hard for it.
+Maybe, if you spend a lot of money on waxes I will have to find one day.